Energy Resource Recovery Facility

 Municipal solid waste serves as the fuel for the facility.
 Steam is produced that turns turbines that can generate over 80MW of electricity.
 The facility can process not only municipal solid waste, but also such waste items as confidential documents, infested nursery plant materials, old currency and other items that need assured destruction.

 The facility is heavily regulated, subject to continuous emissions monitoring, and required to report any exceedance of emission limits to the issuing authority or Virginia Department of Environmental Quality.
-The Division of Solid Waste Disposal and Resource Recovery oversees operation of the I-95 Energy Resource Recovery Facility and is responsible for providing a minimum of 930,750 tons of waste to the facility annually (a commitment referred to as the Guaranteed Annual Tonnage).
-The initial term of this agreement ends in 2011, with a 5-year extension until 2016.
+The Solid Waste Management Program oversees operation of the I-95 Energy Resource Recovery Facility and is responsible for providing a minimum of 930,750 tons of waste to the facility annually (a commitment referred to as the Guaranteed Annual Tonnage).
+The initial term of this agreement ended in 2011, with a 5-year extension until 2016.

 Renewable Electricity Production: